18F/handbook/pages/18f/projects-partners/consulting-engineering-guide.md

 Don’t hesitate to call on the Acquisitions, Content and Design Chapters as needed, either.
 They have guilds and labs specifically aimed at helping you.

-Also, don’t forget about our portfolio of existing solutions like Cloud.gov, Login.gov, and Federalist who may be able to offer useful services to your partner.
+Also, don’t forget about our portfolio of existing solutions like cloud.gov (including cloud.gov Pages), Login.gov, Search.gov, and api.data.gov who may be able to offer useful services to your partner.
 If you think they might be able to help, talk to them.

 ## Keeping your skills sharp